Skip to main content

 We evaluate for three key purposes: accountability to the communities we serve, learning about progress toward the outcomes defined by our partners, and tracking long-term health metrics to assess the impact of our investments.

-Cartoon outline of a handshake
+Cartoon outline of a family of 3

 Cartoon outline of two people